doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 	- Download the “Enhanced Stone Walls” file
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?tab=files)
 	- Download both main files and the 10.3 update file
 	- OPTIONAL: the textures in Intelligent Textures are superior but will be overwritten by Facelift.
-Recommend downloading Facelift and splitting into a BAIN structure:
+Recommend downloading Facelift and splitting into a BAIN structure, so you can easily toggle the options on/off to suit your preference:
 		- 00 Meshes (the \meshes folder from the main file and update)
 		- 01 Textures (the \textures folder from the main file and update)
 		- 02 Tamriel Rebuilt (the \textures folder from the TR optional file)